 top of page

-Selina Baumann is known for her biomorphic, organic ceramic sculptures.
-Some are reminiscent of jellyfish, bacteria or alien creatures.
-Others are columnar and over two meters tall, surrounded by bulging weaves.
-For Selina Baumann, her sculptures are, as she calls them, “mystical creatures”.
-Although they are made of hard and heavy ceramic, the sculptures seem to be in constant change, they are characterized by the imperfection.
-They are crooked and appear unstable, almost as if they were unfinished.
-Selina Baumann herself says:
+Selina Baumann is known for her biomorphic, organic sculptures made of ceramic.
+Some are reminiscent of jellyfish, bacteria or extraterrestrial beings, while others are column-shaped and over two metres tall, entwined with bulging mesh.
+Despite their hard and heavy ceramic, her "mystical beings" seem to be in constant change and are characterized by their imperfection.
+They are crooked and appear unstable, almost unfinished.

 Selina Baumann, 21variete, galerie probst